KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/README.md

 ## Overview and short description of the modules

 ### QuadraTrack Module: Type MIXER
-this module is intended to recieve a single mono channel and distribute it to 4 outputs.
+This module is intended to recieve a single mono channel and distribute it to 4 outputs.
 The user may manipulate de sound space with manual controls (can be assigned to external Midi CC) OR internal automation control thru CV Levels.
 Mutes and CV levels give more precision and creativity to any quadriphonic scenery design.
 [Read the specifications](https://github.com/KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/blob/master/Documentation/quadratrack.md)

 | **Status:** *In progress* | **Title:** *0.2b* |
 | --- | --- |